mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 {{descriptive
 #### Secrets (DM Only)
 1. **The Court Traitor:** Intercepted coded messages proving someone in the Royal Quarter is selling information.
 The code is unbroken, but the drop point is a noble's estate.
 Which noble?
-2. **The Third Assassin:** The third assassin he stopped wasn't aiming for the king—they were aiming for Prince Aldric.
+2. **The Third Assassin:** The third assassin he stopped wasn't aiming for the king—they were aiming for Crown Prince Thorin.
 Why target the heir specifically?
 3. **The Gate Records:** Keeps secret logs of everyone entering the city.
 Has noticed patterns—certain people arrive before certain "accidents" happen.
 4. **The Bribe Offers:** Has been offered enormous bribes to "not notice" certain visitors.
 He's declined, but he's recorded every offer and who made it.
 5. **The Divine Vision:** During his healing, he saw something—a moment of darkness swallowing Kaer Thandros.
 He believes it's prophetic.
 He doesn't know how to stop it.